-A few of us got together for another edition of the Dollar Bin Challenge.
-This time, the three of us chose $3.00 trays in the bins at Target.
-Our challenge was to upcycle it into something new with a Halloween twist.
+A while back I found $3.00 trays in the bins at Target.
+I wanted to upcycle them into something new with a Halloween twist.
 So, here is my upcycled Halloween tray DIY.

 Time: 15 Minutes (not including drying time)